cloudurable/kube-zookeeper-statefulsets/README.md

 How can we trust that this all works?
 You can look at logs for errors.
 You can connect to the kubernetes console and see if we see get see errors.
 I mean so far it looks like it is working!
 Yeah!

-Let's connect to an instance and see if we can run some commands.
-We will use network cat ([nc](https://en.wikipedia.org/wiki/Netcat)) to send  ***ZooKeeper Commands*** also known as "The Four Letter Words" to ZooKeeper port 2181 which we configured for the `zookeeper-service`'s `client` port service (see [ZooKeeper](https://zookeeper.apache.org/doc/r3.4.14/zookeeperAdmin.html) admin guide for more details on ZooKeeper Commands).
+Let's connect to an instance and see if you can run some commands.
+You will use network cat ([nc](https://en.wikipedia.org/wiki/Netcat)) to send  ***ZooKeeper Commands*** also known as "The Four Letter Words" to ZooKeeper port 2181 which was configured for the `zookeeper-service`'s `client` port service (see [ZooKeeper](https://zookeeper.apache.org/doc/r3.4.14/zookeeperAdmin.html) admin guide for more details on ZooKeeper Commands).

 The command `kubectl  exec -it zookeeper-0` will run a command on a pod.
-The `-it` options allows us to have an interactive terminal so we will run bash and poke around with some ZooKeeper commands.
+The `-it` options allows us to have an interactive terminal so you will run bash and poke around with some ZooKeeper commands.

-### Connecting to ZooKeeper instance to and see if it is working (if we need to debug later)
+### Connecting to ZooKeeper instance to and see if it is working (if you need to debug later)
 ```sh
 kubectl  exec -it zookeeper-0 bash